 Living in the United Kingdom

 The UK offers an enticing mix of modern attractions and old-world charm.
-There is plenty to see and do, and because of its proximity to Europe, teachers in the UK have several options for international travel during breaks and holidays.
+There is plenty to see and do, and because of its proximity to mainland Europe, teachers in the UK have several options for international travel during breaks and holidays.

 Teaching in the UK

-The education system in London and the United Kingdom provides a lot of flexibility in terms of where you can work.
+The education system in London and the United Kingdom provides a lot of flexibility in terms of where teachers can work.
 The majority of jobs offered through Teach Away are in England, specifically in the greater London area.
 Many teachers choose to supply teach when they arrive in order to gain experience, and get a feel for the different types of teaching assignments.
 The British curriculum is very straightforward and easy to pick up, allowing foreign teachers (Canadians, Australians, Kiwis) to pick it up quickly.

 Holidays are fairly extensive and offer more breaks than teachers in North America or Australia might expect.
 For foreign teachers, working in the UK will provide the excitement of teaching in a new educational system, while maintaining a distinct familiarity to systems in North America and Australia.